 '''

 Useful custom aliases we can use later.

 Note the (required!) section header line and that this section

 must be at the top of the actions file!

 {{alias}}

 These aliases just save typing later:

 (Note that some already use other aliases!)

 +crunch-all-cookies = +crunch-incoming-cookies +crunch-outgoing-cookies

 -crunch-all-cookies = -crunch-incoming-cookies -crunch-outgoing-cookies

-block-as-image = +block +handle-as-image
++block-as-image = +block +handle-as-image

-mercy-for-cookies = -crunch-all-cookies -session-cookies-only -filter{content-cookies}
+allow-all-cookies = -crunch-all-cookies -session-cookies-only -filter{content-cookies}

+allow-all-cookies

 These aliases define combinations of actions

 that are useful for certain types of sites:

-= -block -filter -crunch-all-cookies -fast-redirects -hide-referrer -kill-popups
+= -block -filter -crunch-all-cookies -fast-redirects -hide-referrer -kill-popups -prevent-compression

+fragile

 = -crunch-all-cookies -filter{all-popups} -kill-popups

+shop

 Short names for other aliases, for really lazy people ;-)

+#

+'''

+'''

 c0 = +crunch-all-cookies

 c1 = -crunch-all-cookies

 '''